A comprehensive guide to determining whether social media marketing is right for you—and the 7-step plan you need to be successful if it is.

 Conversely, determine which goals you are willing to be more flexible on.
 Would you be okay with not getting any conversions from social if you are increasing brand awareness and improving relationships with customers on the web?

-And in 3-6 months, if you aren’t achieving those goals, pivot.
+And in 3 to 6 months, if you aren’t achieving those goals, pivot.
 Or stop altogether.
 (Seriously – don’t waste your time on something that isn’t working for you.)

 How to create a business social media marketing plan